Skip navigation links

 • If the student wants the award distributed in a way that differs from what the donor requests, the student will be asked to get an authorization letter from the donor.

-• If the donor letter does not specify a distribution schedule, MSU will pay awards of $300 or less all in the fall semester.
-Awards larger than $300 will be split with half in the fall and half in the spring.
+• If the donor letter does not specify a distribution schedule, MSU will pay awards of less than $1,000 all in the current semester.
+Awards of $1,000 or more will be split with half in the fall and half in the spring.

 • If the award has been split and the donor has not given us instructions, the student may request the entire award be moved to the fall semester and we will honor that request.
 However, the student is then cautioned that he or she may be short of funds for the spring semester.